abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/2dg124.jpg)

    >**Note:** Please wait until the installation completes.
 It will take around 10 - 15 minutes when you run npm install for the first time.
-Incase the execution is stuck, Please use **Ctrl + C** to stop the execution and retry the step again.
+In case the execution is stuck, please use **Ctrl + C** to stop the execution and retry the step.

 1. Navigate back to **VS Code**, run the below-mentioned command to navigate to `ContosoTraders.Ui.Website` folder.